dprab/clc-converter/README.md

 # clc-converter
-Converts historical data saved in a csv or xlsx format to clc format.
+Converts historical data saved in a .csv or .xlsx format to .clc format.

 Example csv or xlsx formats are inlcuded in github repository